+Appendix 18.11.4(b) Yaldhurst Recreation and Sports Facility Development Plan

-33391, or any subsequent variation or new consent for the same area. s additional to those in Rule 18.5.1.1 P25.
-Non-compliance will result in the activity becoming a Restricted Discretionary Activity under Rule 1 A. Car parking areas - layout and landscaping standards B. Landscaping standards - all areas other than parking areas 1.
-There shall be no car parking areas within 20 metres of the Yaldhurst Shelterbelts 2.
-Road boundary.
-Car parking shall be divided into areas no more than 1 hectare in size, with car parking areas being separated from each other by existing shelterbelts or landscaping strips planted with canopy trees.
-1. Existing boundary shelterbelts shown on the Development Plan in Appendix 18.11.4(a) shall be retained and any gaps within them shall be planted with the same species and at the same spacing as the surrounding vegetation, to create a continuous row of trees.
-3. For each separate car parking area: a. one tree shall be planted for every 5 parking spaces provided; and b. trees, such as those listed in Appendix 6.11.6 Part B Section 3, shall be planted within or adjacent to that car parking area.
-Landscaping along internal boundaries 2.
+- a.
+Advice Note: Seating, lighting and floodlighting in Area 1, and car parking layout and landscaping requirements associated with the consented football facilities are controlled by resource consent no. RMA92033391, or any subsequent variation or new consent for the same area. - b.
+The following standards (A) and (B) are activity specific standards additional to those in Rule 18.5.1.1 P25.
+Non-compliance will result in the activity becoming a Restricted Discretionary Activity under Rule 18.5.1.3 RD9.

+A. Car parking areas - layout and landscaping standards

+- There shall be no car parking areas within 20 metres of the Yaldhurst Road boundary. - Car parking shall be divided into areas no more than 1 hectare in size, with car parking areas being separated from each other by existing shelterbelts or landscaping strips planted with canopy trees. - 3.
+For each separate car parking area: - a. one tree shall be planted for every 5 parking spaces provided; and - trees, such as those listed in Appendix 6.11.6 Part B Section 3, shall be planted within or adjacent to that car parking area.

+B. Landscaping standards - all areas other than parking areas

+Shelterbelts

+Existing boundary shelterbelts shown on the Development Plan in Appendix 18.11.4(a) shall be retained and any gaps within them shall be planted with the same species and at the same spacing as the surrounding vegetation, to create a continuous row of trees.

+Landscaping along internal boundaries

 Except where there are existing boundary shelterbelts, the 15 metre landscape setback along the internal boundaries of the Development Plan area, shall be grassed and shall contain two staggered rows of trees 8 metres apart, with the outer row set back a minimum of 5 metres from the boundary, and the trees in each row planted no more than 10 metres apart.
 The planting shall include a mix of evergreen and deciduous tree species to provide for screening all year round.

-Landscaping on road boundary 3.
-Except where occupied by a vehicle crossing, walkway, cycle way, or a lawfully established feature, the 15 metre landscape setback along the Yaldhurst Road boundary shall be grassed and planted with a mix of evergreen and deciduous trees capable of reaching more than 8 metres in height.
+Landscaping on road boundary

+3. Except where occupied by a vehicle crossing, walkway, cycle way, or a lawfully established feature, the 15 metre landscape setback along the Yaldhurst Road boundary shall be grassed and planted with a mix of evergreen and deciduous trees capable of reaching more than 8 metres in height.
 The trees shall be planted in natural groupings and intermittently spaced, with the total number of trees equating to at least one tree per every 8 metres of the road boundary.

-All landscaping areas in A. and B. 4.
-The requirements of Appendix 6.11.6, Part A also apply.
-5. See Appendix 6.11.6 Part B for information on suitable tree species.
-Technical Services and Dougn Map: gp(PMD) Assess and Meteored Line: Givenshark Cover Dance 23005201
+All landscaping areas in A. and B.

+- 4. The requirements of Appendix 6.11.6, Part A also apply. - 5.
+See Appendix 6.11.6 Part B for information on suitable tree species.

+Technical Services and Design Assets and Nationals Unit Orbitals and City County

+Higs: pp104001.dgs Date: 23/08/2018

+Appendix 18.11.4(b)

+Yaldhurst Recreation and Sports Facility

+Development Plan